Kerala State Road Transport Corporation: Long Distance Services

-Long-distance, limited-stop deluxe night buses which use bypass roads to avoid traffic and save time.
-The maximum number of stops for Minnal service (minnal means "lightning" in Malayalam) is eight.
+Minnal is a long-distance, limited-stop deluxe high speed night buses which use bypass roads to avoid traffic and save time.
+It is one of the most popular services among the KSRTC fan groups.
 The 41-seat, red-and-white buses (with lightning bolts) have 2+2 reclining seats and rear-axle air suspension.
 The service was introduced in June 2017, under managing director M. G. Rajamanikyam.
 Its color scheme was chosen to enhance nighttime visibility.
 The buses are built in-house on Ashok Leyland 160 hp Viking 222’’ (ALPSV 4/186) BS III and Tata LPO 1512c EX/58 BS III air suspension chassis.